 Before this project started, prerelease screenshots had surfaced at places like Unseen64, and showed a game that was different from what was released.
 A few world maps were scattered about elsewhere.
 Occasionally, art from the time of the game’s release would pop up on Twitter, along with excerpts from Japanese guides that featured information that was not available in English.
 Only two partial fan made translations existed.
 Flying Omelette, GameFAQs, and tcrf.net explored the game further, and discovered things that hinted at a greater picture than what was available.

 All of this combined to be the motivation for Secret of Mana: Redux.
-It started as a blog dedicated to finding out more about the game, and evolved into a celebration too.
+It started as a blog dedicated to finding out more about the game, and evolved into an homage too.
 I don’t know of any SNES game like Secret of Mana with this much unused and unrealized material, nor one with as much external lore not found in the game itself.
 In 2020, it became obvious that the project had become too broad and complex for its space, and manaredux.com was born.

 You’ll get the best picture of Secret of Mana yet, although the Secret itself is yet elusive.